NeuroNav

 Current App Usage & Satisfaction

-Across the 8 participants, I catalogued which apps they currently rely on, what they use them for, and why several have been abandoned.
-This clarified where NeuroNav should complement existing tools instead of duplicating them.
+I catalogued which tools participants currently rely on, why they still use them, and why some have already been abandoned.
+That clarified where NeuroNav should complement existing tools instead of duplicating them.

-• Google/Apple Maps – Used by 6/8 for walking directions; satisfaction was low due to unclear or unhelpful instructions.
+• Google/Apple Maps - used for walking directions, but satisfaction was low.

-• Soundscape – Remembered fondly but described as overwhelming and now discontinued.
+• Soundscape - remembered fondly, but also described as overwhelming.

-• Meta Glasses + AI – Loved for hands-free description but cost-prohibitive for many.
+• Meta Glasses + AI - attractive hands-free interaction, but cost remains a barrier.

 Current app usage and satisfaction table for navigation and visual assistance apps.